stenskjaer/samewords/paper.md

 this:

 ```
-We have a passage of text here, such a nice place for a critical
+Here is a chunk of text, what a nice place for a critical note.
-note.

 ----
 1 a²] om.
 M